 1) Why the Southwest basin?
 This space currently has block walls on two sides and a fence on the third.
 Adding a fence on the remaining side would enclose the area.
 Placing the Dog Park in any other basin would require at least double the fencing and cost.
 This area is the most remote basin in the neighborhood, affects the fewest number of homes, and provides more shade than other basins.
 The Southwest Basin is currently used by many dog owners (many use the space twice a day) and adding the fence would make the current situation safer for everyone.

 3) Who will maintain the Dog Park?
-Members of the Village Rovers Dog Club perform the waste station maintenance at this location.
-Visitors to this basin always leave the space cleaner than they found it.
+Various dog owners have been using this area for over two years and maintain the waste station maintenance at this location.
+The Dog Club provides waste bags at this location and typically leave the space cleaner than they found it, picking up other people's poo!.
 In fact, Village Rovers Club members maintain all 8 waste stations throughout the community.

 4) Aren’t dog parks actually bad for dogs?
 A New York Times article titled “The Dog Park Is Bad, Actually” is often quoted when considering the negative aspects of a dog park.